DataFire/Integrations/integrations/generated/azure_search_searchservice/README.md

 #### Input
 * input `object`
-  * $select `string`: Selects which properties of the index definitions to retrieve.
+  * $select `string`: Selects which top-level properties of the index definitions to retrieve.
 Specified as a comma-separated list of JSON property names, or '*' for all properties.
 The default is all properties.
   * client-request-id `string`: The tracking ID sent with the request to help with debugging.
   * api-version **required** `string`: Client Api Version.